Mavis2103/evolution-sdk/docs/content/docs/modules/core/NativeScripts.mdx

 ## arbitrary

-FastCheck arbitrary for generating random NativeScript instances
+Check if two NativeScript instances are equal

 **Signature**